Raj

 Latest Updates:

-The duration of Post-Study work visa in New Zealand is increased.
-Now an international student can stay up to 3 years in New Zealand after completing their studies to explore job opportunities in NZ.
-However it is mandatory that they fulfill other eligibility criteria required for PSW visa of NZ.
+The duration of the Post-Study work visa in New Zealand has been increased.
+Now, an international student can stay up to 3 years in New Zealand after completing their studies to explore job opportunities in NZ.
+However, they must fulfil other eligibility criteria required for the PSW visa of NZ.

 Post-Study Work (PSW) Visa in New Zealand